+What is sonography?
 Sonography uses high-frequency sound waves (ultrasound) to provide crucial medical insights.
-Sonographers operate ultrasound equipment to produce and record images of the motion, shape, and composition of blood, organs, tissues, or bodily masses, such as fluid accumulations.
-They observe and care for patients throughout examinations to ensure their safety and comfort, then provide sonogram and oral or written summary of technical findings to physicians for use in a medical diagnosis.
+Medical-vascular sonographers specialize in demonstrating the structure and function of abdominal organs, small parts, blood vessels, and obstetrics/reproductive organs.
+Sonographers operate ultrasound equipment to produce and record images of the motion, shape, and composition of blood, linings, and organ tissues to look for anomalies such as masses, blockages, or fluid accumulations.
+They observe and care for patients throughout examinations to ensure their safety and comfort, then they provide sonogram images and a summary of findings to physicians for use in a medical diagnosis.
+While Sonography uses computer-based imaging technology, the patient care aspect of Sonography is equally important.
+Interpersonal skills are a must to learn and work as a sonographer.

 Degree Type: Associate Degree